nevinkopp/nevinkopp.github.io/_projects/3_project.md

 category: work
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+The Bread Recipe Autonomous Device (BRAD), is my undergraduate senior design project aimed at simplifying the bread making process by automating the dispensing, mixing, kneading, and baking stages.
+Our team’s motivation behind this project was to provide a more convenient and accessible way for consumers to make and enjoy fresh, healthy bread at home.

+BRAD is composed of various subsystems, such as the solid dispensing subsystem, the liquid dispensing subsystem, the bread machine interface, lid opening and closing mechanism, and the logic circuitry.
+The key features of BRAD include a remote connection to the device through a virtual private network that can be accessible through the internet, a bread pan with a durable non-stick coating for easy cleaning, and the ability to add new recipes and ingredients using simple, 3D printed containers.
+The actual bread machine itself is a standard off the shelf bread maker, this project simply automates the process of using it.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/19.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/3.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/20.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/21.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    Various parts of the dispensing system.
+Left, base of the ingredient container.
+Middle, auger housing.
+Right, auger bit.
 </div>

+The base of the ingredient container feeds into the auger housing where a Nema 17 stepper motor spins the auger bit which pushes out the ingredient and pours it into the bread maker.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}